Civil Process

 CLOSEOUT

-Civil will notify the reporting party of the status of the administrative inquiry and when it has been referred to the appropriate management officials.
-However, because Civil is responsible for protecting the privacy of all participants in the process, no further information can be provided.
+Close-out notifications are also sent to the reporting party and respondent notifying them the inquiry is complete and further information will be provided by management, as appropriate.
+Because Civil is responsible for protecting the privacy of all participants in the process, no further information can be provided.